 Todd Johnson, Board Member and Treasurer, earned his BA in accounting and economics from Augustana College, his MBA from Northern Illinois University, and became a CPA in 1981.
 He has held business directorships at Milsco Manufacturing and US Fiduciary Services, and Non-Profit Directorships for The Carl and Irma Swenson Foundation, Ltd., New Beginnings are Possible, and RAJ Ministries, Inc., chairing the Boards of Pennant Management, Inc. and Affinity, Inc. Todd has been a self-employed accountant, financial advisor and investor since 1995.
 He and his wife Heather are the parents of three children adopted from Russia, each exposed prenatally to alcohol, which caused numerous, invisible, permanent disabilities.

 Mary Juneau, Board Member, is a wife of 52 years, mother of four adult children and grandmother of six precious grandchildren.
 Mary has served in numerous volunteer positions over the years, including PTA President, Chair for Committee of 100, church Board of Elders, Head of Christian Education, and Bible study co-leader.
-Mary and her husband have fostered 20 pre-adoptive infants for Milwaukee County, adopting one of the medically fragile infants placed in their care.
+Mary and her husband have fostered more than 20 pre-adoptive infants for Milwaukee County, adopting one of the medically fragile infants placed in their care.
 Mary was appointed to the Homecare Provider Committee as a Medicaid Recipient Representative by the Wisconsin Department of Health and Human Services Secretary, and later served as a liaison between committees.
-Mary was diagnosed with a a chronic autoimmune illness, Systemic Scleroderma, in her early fifties.
+In her early fifties Mary was diagnosed with Systemic Scleroderma, a chronic autoimmune illness.

-Mike Juneau, Board Member and Secretary, retired from a 37-year career as CPA for Briggs & Stratton Corporation, where he headed up tax function, worked as assistant treasurer, and chaired the company’s retirement plan.
-In addition, Mike has worked as a church elder, managing church finances.
-In 2006, he helped a growing local organization become a tax-exempt non-profit.
+Mike Juneau, Board Member and Secretary, retired from a 37-year career as CPA for Briggs & Stratton Corporation, where he developed the tax department, worked as assistant treasurer, and chaired the company retirement plan committees and managed the plan investments.
+In addition, Mike is an ordained elder and managed church finances at several churches.
+In 2006, he was on a team that assisted an inner city non-profit academy develop its finances and strategy plans.
 Mike has been married to his wife Mary for 52 years.
-They have four adult children and six grandchildren, and fostered more than 20 pre-adoption infants for Milwaukee County, before adopting their daughter Samantha, who has been on a ventilator for more than twenty years.
-Mike’s wife Mary is also diagnosed with a chronic autoimmune disease.
+They have four adult children and six grandchildren, and fostered more than 20 pre-adoption infants for Milwaukee County, before adopting their daughter Samantha, who has been on a ventilator for more than twenty-five years.
+Mike’s wife Mary has a chronic autoimmune disease.
 Daily, he experiences the role of caregiver, being supportive to and an advocate for both his wife and daughter.

 Heidi Peterson, Board Member, is a loving wife and dedicated mother to three beautiful children.
 Her journey with chronic illness began in childhood as a witness to the progression of a genetic, neurological disease called Charcot-Marie-Tooth.
+She completed her BSN in 2006 and has been professionally assisting those with chronic illness since.
 In 2009, Heidi’s daughter was prenatally diagnosed with a complex congenital heart defect, PA/IVS.
 In 2014, Heidi’s son was also diagnosed with a sensory processing disorder and food allergies.
+As an effort to gain additional knowledge, she decided to go back to school and will complete an MS in Health and Wellness at the end of 2017.
 Throughout her experience with chronic illness, Heidi has learned that prayer is a powerful gift, and the presence of God is felt in many unexpected ways.

 Julie Sheridan-Smith, Board Member, is a mother, wife, and ordained minister.
 She and her husband have three young adult children.
 Julie became personally aware of chronic pain when her daughter began experiencing constant and excruciating back pain, resulting in surgery.
 Yet the pain continued and other unexplained issues began – nausea, stomach pain, and inability to keep food down.
 During her senior year in high school, her daughter became gravely ill with gastroparesis, and spent much of her senior year in and out of the hospital.
 The quest for relief and solutions, the ongoing struggle of chronic illness, and the anxiety that accompanies both has drawn Julie to seek to know and speak of God’s presence in and through the reality of chronic pain – both for the one experiencing it and for those who love them.